-- 2.91 The personnel committee shall be composed of: - 2.91.1 three members of the council of presidents or immediate past members of the council of presidents elected biennially by the council of presidents at its spring meeting as per 2.68; - 2.91.2 two members of the provincial executive, one of whom shall be the president; and - 2.91.3 the general secretary who shall be a non-voting member; - 2.91.4 three alternate members of the council of presidents elected biennially by the council of presidents at its spring meeting as per 2.68. - 2.92 The committee shall, subject to the constitution, by-laws, policies and procedures of the Association, be governed by processes as approved by a majority of the council of presidents. - 2.93 The duties of the personnel committee shall be: - 2.93.1 to recruit, interview and select the general secretary, the deputy general secretary and the members of the secretariat without restriction with respect to academic qualifications, provided that any selection of a general secretary or deputy general secretary shall be conditional on reaching an agreement with the person selected, within two business days, on all terms and conditions of a personal services contract; and such selection shall be promptly and confidentially reported to the provincial executive; - 2.93.2 to negotiate in good faith and in a manner consistent with fair collective bargaining practices a collective agreement with the members of the secretariat association; - 2.93.3 to negotiate in good faith personal services contracts with the general secretary and the deputy general secretary;
+Diversity Advisory Board 2.89 2.89.1 The diversity advisory board shall be composed of: eight members-at-large appointed by the provincial executive on a biennial basis, two members representing each of the following groups: 2.89.1.1 2.89.1.2 2.89.1.3 2.89.1.4 2.89.2 racialized members; members with disabilities; First Nations, Métis, Inuit members; lesbian, gay, bisexual, transgender, queer, questioning, two-spirit, intersex members two voting members of the provincial executive, as determined by the provincial executive, one of which shall be the vice-president of equity; and (AGM 2023) 2.89.3 the general secretary or designate.
+2.90 2.90.1 Long Term Disability Committee The long term disability committee shall be composed of: three members of the council of presidents or immediate past members of the council of presidents who are members of the Association's long term disability plan elected by the council of presidents at its spring meeting as per 2.68, and respective alternates for a two year term; 2.90.2 two members of the provincial executive who are members of the Association's long term disability plan appointed for a one year term; 2.90.3 two members-at-large who are members of the Association's long term disability plan appointed by the provincial executive for a two year term; 2.90.4 one of the Association's Ontario Teachers' Insurance Plan Trustees who shall be a non-voting member.
+Personnel Committee 2.91 2.91.1 The personnel committee shall be composed of: three members of the council of presidents or immediate past members of the council of presidents elected biennially by the council of presidents at its spring meeting as per 2.68; 2.91.2 2.91.3 2.91.4 two members of the provincial executive, one of whom shall be the president; and the general secretary who shall be a non-voting member; three alternate members of the council of presidents elected biennially by the council of presidents at its spring meeting as per 2.68.
+2.92 The committee shall, subject to the constitution, by-laws, policies and procedures of the Association, be governed by processes as approved by a majority of the council of presidents.
+2.93 2.93.1 The duties of the personnel committee shall be: to recruit, interview and select the general secretary, the deputy general secretary and the members of the secretariat without restriction with respect to academic qualifications, provided that any selection of a general secretary or deputy general secretary shall be conditional on reaching an agreement with the person selected, within two business days, on all terms and conditions of a personal services contract; and such selection shall be promptly and confidentially reported to the provincial executive; 2.93.2 to negotiate in good faith and in a manner consistent with fair collective bargaining practices a collective agreement with the members of the secretariat association;

+to negotiate in good faith personal services contracts with the general secretary and the